The best tablet for photo editing and photographers

 How we test the best tablets for photo editing

-Our writers have extensive experience testing tablets, including not just the new models you find here, but previous versions stretching back over a decade as well, so we know exactly what we're looking for.
+My team of writers has extensive experience testing tablets, including not just the new models you find here, but previous versions stretching back over a decade as well, so we know exactly what we're looking for.

-To test tablets for photo editing, we're putting them through their paces in a variety of ways.
+To test tablets for photo editing, my team and I put them through their paces in a variety of ways.
 The screen is central to all this, of course – we'll view photos we know well on them to see if we're satisfied with the colour reproduction, dynamic range, and detail levels.
 We'll use them indoors and outside to see how they handle reflections.

 We test their performance at different levels of photo-editing complexity, seeing how they handle light edits compared to more complex image editing with large files – we're looking for whether changes happen in real-time, or whether there's any lag in the process.
 With more complex apps, we're looking at how many layers or what kind of size the files can be before we hit a RAM limit or performance slows.